Sage-Bionetworks/synapse-web-monorepo/README.md

      - **Logo**: Your app logo.
 The logo should contain the name of your app, and preferably be a svg.
      - **Primary and Secondary colors**: These are used to generate a palette.
 Optionally provide a Tertiary color.
      - **Description**:  A plain text short description of your app (<200 characters).
 3. Web Engineering will send you an 'appId'.
 To show the user a branded experience, the 'appId' should be given as a query parameter when you link to the OneSage website for sign-in or account registration (see below).
+You should also provide the 'redirectURL' query parameter.

 ## Entry points

-### Immediate Redirect
+### Redirect to App

 _/_